 Day 16: Disinfect trash cans– this is a gross but needed deep clean project.
-I recommend doing this outside especially for any trash cans from the kitchen or garage because they may need to be hosed down first.
+I recommend doing this outside especially for any trash cans from the kitchen or garage.
+This is because they may need to be hosed down first.

 Day 17: Wash windows– inside and outside if possible, including the window sills.

-Day 18: Carpets– deep clean the carpets, if you don’t have a carpet shampooing deep cleaner I recommend getting one like this.
+Day 18: Carpets– deep clean all the carpets.
+If you don’t have a carpet shampooing deep cleaner I recommend getting one like this.

-Day 19: Hard to reach dusting– go through and use a swiffer like this with an extendable handle that expands to reach high places like the top of mantles, high up pictures, and ceiling fans.
+Day 19: Hard to reach dusting– go through and use a swiffer with an extendable handle that expands to reach high places.
+It can be hard to reach places like the top of mantles, high up pictures, and ceiling fans without one.